Attention students! Full-time UNC-CH students no longer pay extra tuition for CCO courses; click here for details. Spring registration opens Oct. 28.

 If you are a UNC-Chapel Hill student in good academic standing, you should check with your academic advisor or dean to ensure that these online courses are appropriate and fit into your plan of study; however, no signature is required to register.
 (If you are academically ineligible or not currently attending, you will need the signature of your academic advisor or dean giving you approval to enroll—see Advisor/Dean Approval Form.)
 If you are a UNC-Chapel Hill student in the General College or the College of Arts and Sciences and you enroll for the first time after July 1, 2008, please read the Arts and Sciences policy on taking these courses (in the Academic Eligibility section, scroll down to find the subheading “Distance-Learning Courses via the Friday Center for Continuing Education”).
 Note: This policy was recently amended to allow UNC students to take 24 hours of online courses instead of 18 hours.

-If you are enrolled at another college or university and hope to transfer the credit from one or more CCO courses back to your school, you should check with your advisor or dean before registering to make sure the course credits will be accepted.
+If you are enrolled at another college or university and hope to transfer the credit from one or more CCO courses back to your school, check with your advisor or dean before registering to make sure the course credits will be accepted.
 You do not need to apply for admission to UNC-Chapel Hill.

-If you are a high school senior or rising senior, you can enroll in a course as long as prerequisites are met and they have a written recommendation from their guidance counselor.
-Registration is not allowed unless the student is a rising senior or senior.
-Exceptions may be requested in writing to the Distance Learning Appeals Committee; requests for exceptions must be made in advance of enrollment.
-Home-schooled or charter school students should contact our office for more information on the documentation to provide.
+If you are a high school senior or rising senior, you can enroll in a course as long as prerequisites are met and you have a written recommendation from your guidance counselor.
+If you are a home-schooled or charter school student, please contact our office for more information on the documentation you will need to provide.

 Disclosure of information on students is governed by the Family Education Rights and Privacy Act (FERPA).